 This is also reflected in the usage of the media landscape in Singapore.
 Most newspapers, books, and educational materials published for the Chinese-speaking community are in Simplified Chinese.
 However, a number of niche markets maintain Traditional Chinese, while cultural organizations exist to serve those audiences who either prefer or have a need for traditional characters.

 In short, though both varieties of Chinese are adopted, the standard script used in Singapore is Simplified Chinese.
-The government’s education policy and influences of globalization have only strengthened the use of Simplified characters among the population.
-For this reason, in every business or communication dealings in Singapore, the use of Simplified Chinese is important if it is to meaningfully reach the community which speaks Chinese.
+The government’s education policy and the influences of globalization have only strengthened the use of Simplified characters among the population.
+For this reason, in every business or communication dealing in Singapore, the use of Simplified Chinese is important if it is to meaningfully reach the community which speaks Chinese.

 Cannot find your answer?
 Talk to us now